kbentler/hello-world/README.md

 studies).
 The drone would carry a device to download GPS coordinates collected by a GPS receiver on the collar while the animals are going about their lives.
 Instead of walking out into the bush to download the GPS data, I want the drone to do it for me.
-Therefore the drone needs to hover over the collar.
+Therefore the drone needs to find and then hover over the collar.
 Ideally, it would also be nice if some kind of GPS download feedback could be obtained to let the operator on the ground know that the data has been acquired.